When you've been fired, your first impulse may be to try to figure out some way to sue your employer for wrongful termination.

 There are several illegal reasons to terminate an employee, and any one of these can be the grounds for a wrongful termination suit:

 - Discrimination.
 Both public and private employers are prohibited from discriminating based on race, gender, religion, and national origin.
-Depending on your state and city, it may also be illegal for employers to discriminate based on sexual orientation or gender identity.
-But many employers can still fire employees for being gay or transgender.
+The federal government has recently said that it is illegal for employers to discriminate based on sexual orientation or gender identity as well.

 - Disability.
 The Americans with Disabilities Act prohibits terminating an employee based on requests for accommodations or disability status.